waldhari1/content-processing-solution-accelerator/docs/DeploymentGuide.md

 5. Once the deployment has completed successfully:

-    > Please refer to the screenshot below as a reference for the successful deployment, which also displays the names of the **Web and API Container Apps** for your convenience.
+    > Please refer to the screenshot below as a reference for the successful deployment, which also displays the names & end points(Application URL) of the **Web and API Container Apps** for your convenience.

     ![](./images/cp-post-deployment.png)